jonnydiamond/DatabricksAutomation/README.md

 ```
   2. Do Not Delete Output (required in Next Step) [^4]
   3. Create Github Secret titled "AZURE_CREDENTIALS" and paste output from step 3 [^5] <br>
+  4. For more information on '--sdk-auth' has been deprecated flag [^7]

+---

 # Create Databricks SPN